Studying Medicine in Ireland

 Minimum entry level points: 724 points (in NUI Galway) - not everyone on these points got in.

 Maximum: 731 points (in UCD and TCD) - not everyone on these points got in.

 To view more information on the HPAT Test and deadlines click here.

 The HPAT Ireland test took place on Saturday 23rd February 2019.

 |Click here to download HPAT - Ireland 2019 Information Leaflet|

 There are free HPAT Practice Tools available from sites such as KAPTEST Global.

 Studying Medicine in the UK or Europe

 Undergraduate medical schools in the UK are accessible through the UCAS application system.
-As in Ireland, they HPat-type assessments, alongside high academic results, which means that in many ways it is as difficult for Irish students to secure places in UK colleges as in Irish ones.
+As in Ireland, they require HPAT-type assessments, alongside high academic results, which means that in many ways it is as difficult for Irish students to secure places in UK colleges as in Irish ones.

-Popular in recent years has been the option of studying medicine in eastern Europe.
+One route that has been popular in recent years is the option of studying medicine in Europe.
 Medical schools have had their degrees fully accepted and recognised by the Irish Medical Council under the reciprocal arrangements that operate within the EU.